slettner/genetic-snake-ai/README.md

-# genetic-networks
+# genetic-snake
-Train binary Neural Networks with a Genetic Algorithm.
+Train binary Neural Networks with a Genetic Algorithm to play snake.